| Title: | One-Dimensional Probability Distribution Support for the 'spatstat' Family |

 mean

-for the classes "ecdf"
+for the classes "ecdf" and "ewcdf".

 They calculate the mean of the probability distribution

-corresponding to the cumulative distribution function x
+corresponding to the cumulative distribution function x.

 This is equivalent to calculating the (weighted or unweighted)